samuelyeewl/specmatch-emp/README.md

 ## Installation

-Run `python setup.py` in the root directory.
+Run `python setup.py install` in the root directory.
 This downloads all the necessary data files and installs the command-line tools.

 ## Documentation